-There is one auxiliary content category called Examples, which captures different types of examples provided, usually alongside established rules, such as naming, formatting, or usage examples.
-For example, \textit{``Example: \url{https://github.com/brainlid/langchain/pull/261}''}.
-The documentation literature~\cite{maalej2013patterns} has highlighted the importance of examples, especially the code examples, in helping developers understand and apply guidelines effectively.
-While we found the similar trend in cursor rules, the proportion of examples is represented relatively low in our quantitative results, because we programmatically excluded code blocks from the analysis (\Cref{subsec:qualitative-analysis}).
-Therefore, the number of example codes should be treated as a lower bound.
+We also identified one auxiliary content category, Example, which are typically provided alongside established rules, such as naming, formatting, or usage examples.
+For instance, \textit{``Example: \url{https://github.com/brainlid/langchain/pull/261}''}. \citet{maalej2013patterns} highlighted the importance of examples in helping developers.
+While we found a similar trend in cursor rules, the proportion of examples is relatively low in our quantitative results because code blocks were excluded (\Cref{subsec:qualitative-analysis}).
+Therefore, the number of example codes should be considered a lower bound.